 Apple computers, like all of the company’s products, are supposed to be more intuitive and user-friendly than the alternative.
 Generally that is true, but there are some areas where Macs clearly fall behind the competition.
 Gaming is one such area.

 Gamers who want to use a Mac shouldn’t give up hope, however.
 The experience is not as simple as it is with Windows, but with the right software and hardware, it’s still possible to have an experience similar to what PC gamers enjoy.
 Here’s what you need to know – and buy – to get the most out of Mac gaming.

 Gaming on the Mac turned a corner when the old PowerPC processors were kicked to the curb in favour of Intel x86 processors, identical to those used in PCs.
 This has made it easier for developers to port over to the Mac, or develop a PC and Mac version in tandem, so there’s now a fair selection of titles.
-We’ve recently rounded up some great picks in top-ten lists for action, strategy and role-playing games on the Mac.
+We’ve recently rounded up some great picks in top-ten lists for strategy games on Mac and role-playing games on Mac.

 Major digital game stores like Steam, GOG and Origin now have Mac sections with a wide variety of entries both new and old.
 While the majority of games are still released for PC exclusively, many of the largest and most popular titles come to Mac as well, so the selection’s not bad at all.
 Recent games like Starcraft II, DOTA2, Civilization V and Borderlands 2 are available, among others.
 Prices are usually the same for the Mac version, and in some cases, buying one copy of the game provides a PC and a Mac copy.